-As explained in Note 1, the financial statements include investments valued at \$177,200,900 (76.8 percent of net position) at December 31, 2019, whose fair values have been estimated by management in the absence of readily determinable market values.
+As explained in Note 1, the financial statements include investments valued at \$161,159,534 (74 percent of net position) at December 31, 2020, whose fair values have been estimated by management in the absence of readily determinable market values.
 Management's estimates are based on information provided by investment managers and other pricing services.
-In addition, as explained in Note 4, the COVID-19 pandemic has significantly impacted the financial markets, which in turn has caused the Trust's investment portfolio to significantly decline subsequent to year end.
 Our opinion is not modified with respect to these matters.

-To the Board of Trustees City of Detroit Police and Fire Retiree Health Care Trust
+To the Board of Trustees

+City of Detroit Police and Fire

+Retiree Health Care Trust